Your preference has been updated for this session. To permanently change your account setting, go to My Account

 Conventional Blood Pressure Therapy

-Thanks to the advancement of science and the pharmaceutical industry, physicians and patients have been able to treat high blood pressure and, subsequently, reduce the dangers associated with it.
-Over the last several decades, high blood pressure medicines have been used as the primary means of reducing elevated values.
+Thanks to advances in science and the pharmaceutical industry, physicians and patients have been able to treat high blood pressure and, subsequently, reduce the dangers associated with it.
+Over the last several decades, high blood pressure medications have been the primary means of reducing elevated blood pressure.

-Below is a list of commonly used blood pressure medications and the class to which they belong.
-I have used all of them for my patients at one time or another.
-While there is little question about their effectiveness, side effects are a concern to many.
+There is little question about the effectiveness of commonly used blood pressure medications.
+Side effects are a common concern for many.
 In most instances, however, the benefits outweigh the risks.
-Frequently, a person will take two or more medications from the various classes in order to control their blood pressure.
+Frequently, a person will take two or more medications from different classes to control their blood pressure.

 • Weight loss